raptorf1/atm_challenge_Zane_George/README.md

 ```

 ```
-As a ATM operator
+As an ATM operator
-In order to keep track of our costumers
+In order to keep track of our customers
 We want to assign each account to a separate person
 ```